Zingerman’s Ginger Scones

-Accurately described by Zingerman’s Bakehouse as “remarkably tender and delicate,” these Ginger Scones are a wonderful addition to any breakfast, brunch, or afternoon tea.
+Accurately described by Zingerman’s Bakehouse as “remarkably tender and delicate,” these delicious Ginger Scones are a wonderful addition to any breakfast, brunch, or afternoon tea.

 I should’ve known that these scones would be so darn good.